top of page

 Amplifon bought the Amplivox/Ultratone business back in 2007, and that business was part-owned by GN Hearing, so although GN Hearing no longer has a stake, some of their audiologists lack the knowledge and experience of working with anything beyond the Resound brand that GN Hearing own.

-Like Boots, they now sell Phonak aids too however.
+Like Boots, they now sell Phonak hearing aids too.

-Amplifon now charge for home visits, so be wary if you think your mobility may be a problem in the future.
+Crucially, Amplifon now charge for home visits, so be wary if you think your mobility may become a problem in the future.

 Boots-Hearing-e1598997464181.png